-III.
 Brief review of networking concepts

-The lowest level in any communication system is the most likely either wired or wireless.
-For 'wire' communications, signals are carried by electricity (e.g., on copper wires) or light (e.g., on glass fibres).
+The lowest level in any communication system is either wired or wireless.
+For wire communications, signals are carried by electricity (e.g., on copper wires) or light (e.g., on glass fibres).
 For wireless communications, they are carried by radio waves.
-We call this lowest level layer-1, the physical layer in the OSI or TCP/IP models.
-The way signals carry binary information is vastly different depending on the types of medium with different standards.
-As long as both end-points use the same standard, we shouldn't need to worry.
-If a device is said to work only at layer-1, then you should know that it will only work on the 'bit' level, i.e., physical level.
-For example, typical 'hubs' or 'repeaters' would be regarded as layer-1 devices, as they simply regenerate (or amplify) an incoming signal to all outgoing ports.
+We call this lowest level Layer 1, the physical layer in the OSI or TCP/IP models.
+The way signals carry binary information varies according to the type of medium and various standards.
+As long as both endpoints use the same standard, we shouldn't need to worry.
+If a device is said to work only at Layer 1, then you should know that it will only work on the 'bit' level, i.e., physical level.
+For example, typical 'hubs' or 'repeaters' would be regarded as Layer 1 devices, as they simply regenerate (or amplify) an incoming signal to all outgoing ports.

 It is important to know that when the bits are sent, there are certain 'gaps' to indicate the end of data.
-For 10Mb/s Ethernet, there is at least 9μ s of an idle period for each frame.
-Thus, you would observe this amount of gap between the frames.
+For 10Mb/s Ethernet, there is at least 9 μs of idle time after each frame1.
+Thus, with an oscilloscope connected to the wire, you could observe this gap between frames.
 These gaps allow a receiver to prepare (or synchronize) for the next frame.
 Failing to provide the gaps can cause the receiver to discard frames as 'unreadable'.